 At week 37, you aren't quite to the end yet, but the finish line is in sight.
 If your baby is born this week, he will be considered "early term," which isn't the worst thing but read on to learn more about what is happening in these final weeks.

-You may notice new symptoms or sensations around this time, like a lightening as baby moves south and engages with your pelvis or Braxton-Hicks contractions as the uterus practices for the big day.
+You may notice new symptoms or sensations around this time, like lightening as the baby moves south and engages with your pelvis or Braxton-Hicks contractions as the uterus practices for the big day.
 Sleeping will also be difficult as it is harder to get comfortable, and anxiety might be keeping you awake.

 Monitoring Baby's Movement Patterns

-Monitoring baby's movement patterns is essential so you will recognize a change in the pattern; if the frequency of movement decreases, report this to your doctor right away.
+Monitoring your baby's movement patterns is essential so you will recognize a change in the pattern; if the frequency of movement decreases, report this to your doctor right away.

 Group B Strep Culture Results

 Should you test positive for Group B Strep (GBS), your OB will be keen to start antibiotics at least 4 hours before delivery to reduce the chance of infection in the newborn.